-Rocco Guarino is a Los Angeles-based songwriter, producer and director.
+Rocco Guarino is a Los Angeles-based songwriter, producer, engineer, and director.
 He's been entrusted by some of the biggest names in entertainment to create content that represents their image and brand.
 What brought Rocco to his current path began in Hudson Valley, NY, with his first sampler at the age of twelve (Akai X7000).
 By sixteen, he was producing the band he played keys in, and designing the artwork.

 This evolved into a passion for imagery, which led him to LA in 2002 where he was the official videographer for rock supergroup Velvet Revolver for the life of the band.
 He directed a VH1 Top-Ten music video for them, along with documentaries and webisodes.

 In 2014 Rocco partnered with Scott Weiland (singer of 35-million selling grunge band Stone Temple Pilots) to transform Lavish Studios from a private space into a commercial facility, while serving as Chief Engineer and A&R for Softdrive Records.
 In January of 2019 Rocco was tapped by Rami Jaffee of Foo Fighters to serve as Chief Engineer/A&R of Fonogenic Studios.

 Photography is another one of Rocco's passions, and his photos have been featured in Billboard Magazine, Bass Player Magazine, Penthouse, Entertainment Magazine, retail packaging, album art, and outdoor billboard campaigns in NY and LA.